ministryofjustice/hmpps-integration-api/README.md

 - [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide) - Ministry of
   Justice's (MOJ) cloud hosting platform built on top of AWS which offers numerous tools such as logging, monitoring and alerting for our services.
 - [Docker](https://www.docker.com/) - The API is built into docker images which are deployed to our containers.
+A docker hub licence will be required to run all unit tests.
 - [Kubernetes](https://kubernetes.io/docs/home/) - Creates 'pods' to host our environment.
 Manages auto-scaling, load balancing and networking to our application.